6 Tips to Boost Employee Morale

 As stated earlier, do not brainstorm a list of ideas on your own—involve the employees.
 Even if it is simply asking them their opinion on your ideas list.
 You don't have to form an employee morale committee.
 You could set up something like a culture team.
 This is a group of employees whose job is to come up with ideas and plan activities and events in the store to develop your corporate culture and boost morale.
-This group focuses on employee experience and customer experience in your stores.
+This group focuses on employee experience and the customer experience in your stores.
 They're the protectors of the culture and help you ensure that the experience your customers receive is exceeding expectations.

-The biggest mistake retailers make is planning a borage of events for the employees in the name of "boosting morale."
+The biggest mistake retailers make is planning a barrage of events for the employees in the name of "boosting morale."
 Employees become desensitized and see right through your plot to make them happy.
 Plan something monthly at first.
 Commit to and execute at a level you can fit in with your current workload.
 Don't over plan because if you do you will likely under deliver which will cause more damage to morale than good.

 Focus on Rest

 Retail is a roller coaster job.
-One hour you are running around like crazy taking care of the customers, unloading the truck and handing the phones and the next you are standing in an eerily quiet store waiting for the door to open.
+One hour you are running around like crazy taking care of the customers, unloading the truck, and handing the phones, and the next you are standing in an eerily quiet store waiting for the door to open.
 This up and down pace is taxing on an employee.
 So plan activities or times of rest for the employee.
 Since motivation happens from within, the best chances of motivation happen from a position of rest not from stress.
 Your store may be different.
 You may have a constant stream of customers and work to be done every day.
-In this case. the need for rest is even greater.
+In this case, the need for rest is even greater.
 Resist the temptation to bring in pizza for lunch.
 Instead, send the employees out with some cash to buy their own.
 You paid for their lunch still, but they got away from the "grind" for 45 minutes to relax and recharge.
-Nothing relaxing about eating in the stockroom.
+There's nothing relaxing about eating in the stockroom.